Tel: +81359258423

 Criminal Defense and Civil Litigation Lawyer in Tokyo, Japan

-My name is Rie Nishida, an English-speaking Japanese lawyer in Tokyo.
+My name is Rie Nishida, an English-speaking lawyer in Tokyo.

-I am admitted to practice law in Japan and NY.
+I am admitted to practice law in both Japan and New York.

-I opened Shinjuku International Law Firm near Shinjuku-Gyoen National Garden in 2021 in hope of serving people from all over the world.
+I opened Shinjuku International Law Firm near Shinjuku Gyoen National Garden in 2021 to serve clients from all over the world.

-If you are looking for an English-speaking Criminal Defense or Civil Litigation lawyer in Japan, I am here for you.
+If you are looking for an English-speaking attorney for Criminal Defense or Civil Litigation in Japan, I am here to help.

 Admitted as a Japanese bengoshi (lawyer) in 2012.
 Member of the Tokyo Bar Association and the New York Bar.
 Educated at Hitotsubashi University (JD, 2011), the Legal Research and Training Institute of the Supreme Court of Japan (2012), UC Berkeley (Visiting Fellow from Japan Federation of Bar Associations, 2015) and University of Texas School of Law at Austin (LL.M., 2016)